 Parents will model good behaviour with their children.
 Parents will keep in contact with teachers / school regarding pupil-teacher issues.
-School life is easier when parents support various school policies/ practices outlined on the website or as explained in the school's newsletter or through the school messaging systems.
+School life is easier when parents support various school policies/ practices outlined on the website or as explained in the school's newsletter.
 These include:

 - Healthy Eating Practices

 - School Dress Code

 - Homework Policy

 - Parent Teacher Contact Procedure

-- Use of Mobile Phones / Digital Devices / Smart Watches
+- Use of Mobile Phones